 You're creating a website design, so it's time to compare the design features of Squarespace vs WordPress.

-The website templates available on Squarespace are stunning.
+The website templates available on Squarespace are pretty good.
 Additionally, there is a respectable selection to choose from; the most recent Squarespace update added about 110 new templates to the library in addition to the more than 100 already present.

-Due to their responsiveness to mobile devices, they all display flawlessly on smaller screens as well.
+Due to their responsiveness to mobile devices, they all display flawlessly on smaller screens.

-It's important to note that the templates from the most recent release, 7.1, function slightly differently from the templates from earlier releases.
+It's important to note that the templates from the most recent release function slightly differently from the templates from earlier releases.

-Thanks to the introduction of pre-built sections that allow you to nix and replace designs, you have more layout flexibility.
+Thanks to the introduction of pre-built sections that allow you to mix and replace designs, you have more layout flexibility.

-However, Squarespace templates also have a significant drawback.
+Squarespace templates also have another significant drawback.
 They do have a very fashionable appearance when you pick them up, but that is only because they have been expertly designed with large, lovely images.